Summer School is not punishment

 - No. 1

 Because the sophomores are the only class on campus, the summer is basically a long-term bonding opportunity for you and the other members of your class.
 Over dinners by the river, excursions to nearby diners or walks around Occom pond, I met and got to know many of the other members of my class.
+I, like many other students, opted to take only 2 classes (we normally take three per term) in the summer so I had plenty of time to spend with friends.

 - No. 2